mwaltersbmc/helix-tools/seal-pipelines/README.md

 ansible-playbook create-pipelines.yaml -e "jenkins_username=admin" -e "jenkins_password=mysecretpwd"
 ```

-The playbook will create a new folder in Jenkins where the pipelines will be available and may be rerun to add or update pipelines if future versions are released.
+The playbook will create a new folder in Jenkins for the pipelines and it may be rerun to add or update pipelines if future versions are released.

 ## Pipeline Details